mcc5635/Week0--Hello-World/README.md

 8. You now need to "commit" (save a permanent record of) the changes to your local machine, and then "push" the changes back to github.com.
 First look for and click the Git tab in your Rstudio Gui.
-(For me it is at the top of the window to top right of the gui.)
+(For me it is at the top of the window to top right of the Gui.)
 Then check the box for the files you want to commit (here, just the `README.md` will do) and hit the "commit" button.
-In the process of doing this it wil prompt you to enter a commit message.
+In the process of doing this it will prompt you to enter a commit message.
 This is a reminder of what you changed in this edit.
 So something like "added 4th line of nursery rhyme" will do here.
 You should get into the habit of adding an explanation to every commit.